-While located in the state’s plateau region, Warner Robins is less than 250 kilometres from both the mountains and the Atlantic Ocean.
+While located in the state’s plateau region, Warner Robins is less than 150 miles from both the mountains and the Atlantic Ocean.

-The city is even close to the bustling metropolis of Atlanta, just 160 kilometres north, and the authentic rural vistas of peanut farms and endless cornfields often associated with the US south in the popular imagination.
+The city is even close to the bustling metropolis of Atlanta, just 100 miles north, and the authentic rural vistas of peanut farms and endless cornfields often associated with the US south in the popular imagination.

 When it was founded in 1942, Warner Robins was a rural community called Wellston that was little more than an isolated halt on the rail line.